XiaoxiaoSun0321/circular-clustering/README.md

 Thanks to [Chongkun Zhao](https://liinc.bme.columbia.edu/people/chongkun-zhao) for working with me to put the code materials together.

+This work is currently under review at IEEE TCBB, preprint at arxiv is available here: [paper](https://arxiv.org/abs/2309.08757)
 This work is also inspired by our branch's efforts within the closed-loop neuromodulation project (which focused on phase entrainment).
 For a more comprehensive background, I encourage you to check out our series of publications.

 simultaneous fMRI-EEG-TMS: https://www.sciencedirect.com/science/article/pii/S1935861X23017746